 Our libraries offer a safe and quiet place for children to learn and do their homework: we have computers that children can use free of charge, and many also have printing facilities and free wifi.
 Members can access a huge variety of children’s e-books, audiobooks and e-magazines on the LibrariesWest website, or via our free mobile app.

-Reservations and renewals of all items are free on an Under 18s library cars.
+Reservations and renewals of all items are free on an Under 18s library card.
 If you can't see what you're looking for, we may be able to find it for you.

 How to join

 It's free to join the library and we encourage children and young people to become members.
 You can join online or by calling in to any library branch in person.
 If you are under the age of 16, then you must have the permission of a parent or guardian who is willing to act as your guarantor and sign your membership card on your first visit.
 We look forward to welcoming you.